CopernicaMarketingSoftware/Documentation/Mailerq/4.0/configuration.md

 specified directory can not be found, possibly causing plugins not to be loaded without a warning.

-#### The path to the directory where the plugins are located.
+The path to the directory where the plugins are located:

 ```
-plugin-directory: <path>
+plugin-directory: <path>    (default: /usr/share/mailerq/plugins)
 ```

 ## DNS settings

 You can override the settings that MailerQ uses to communicate with DNS settings.
-By default, MailerQ does 4 attempts to resolve a domain, and uses a timeout of 5 seconds to wait for an answer before it proceeds to the next server to resolve the domain.
-These settings can be changed.

 The first lookup is done using UDP.
 If the response from the DNS server is truncated because it does not fit in a UDP datagram, MailerQ opens a TCP